mitchypi/fantasybball/README.md

 # Fantasy Replay – Quickstart Guide

 A slim guide to get the Fantasy Basketball simulator running right after cloning the repository.
-These steps cover installing dependencies and launching the FastAPI backend plus the dashboard — no data downloads required.
+These steps cover installing dependencies and launching the FastAPI backend plus the dashboard

 ## Prerequisites